nzrsky/CodableRequest/README.md

 ### Cookies

 By default the cookies of requests and responses are handled by the `session` used by the `CodableURLSession`.
-If you want to explicitly set the request cookies, use `RequestCookies`, and to access the response cookies use `ResponseCookies`.
+If you want to explicitly set the request cookies, use `Cookies`, and to access the response cookies use `ResponseCookies`.

 **Example:**